 Why Should I Hire a Sunrise Workers’ Compensation Lawyer?

 At Work Injury Rights, we advise against starting a claim process without talking to a workers’ compensation lawyer.
-An attorney will help ensure that you report your injury and file a claim in a timely manner to avoid denial of claim.
+An attorney will help ensure that you report your injury and file a claim in a timely manner to avoid having your claim denied.
 Your lawyer will also help you determine the benefits that you may receive, given their experience with workers’ comp cases.
-In case your claim is disputed or denied, your workers’ comp lawyer will help you file a Petition for Benefits and represent you when your case goes to trial.
+If your claim is disputed or denied, your workers’ comp lawyer will help you file a Petition for Benefits and represent you when your case goes to trial.